-Part 2 is the "Culture Specific" section, which describes unique cultural features of Lebanese society.
-It applies cultureconcepts general to help increase your knowledge of assigned deployment your location.
+Part 1 is the "Culture General" section. which provides the foundational knowledge you need to cultural features of Lebanese society. lt applies cultureconcepts general to help increase your knowledge of assigned your deployment location.
 This section designed to complement other pre-deployment training.